Centre for Engagement and Dissemination recognition payments for public contributors

 If you have any questions or queries about claiming honorarium payments and expenses please raise them with the member of staff who is your main point of contact in the CED team.

 1 Public Contributor is an umbrella term the Centre for Engagement and Dissemination uses to describe members of the public who take part in patient and public involvement activities.
-We use the ‘INVOLVE definition of public’: to include patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.
+We use the definition of 'public' to include patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.
 Whilst all of us are actual, former or indeed potential users of health and social care services, there is an important distinction to be made between the perspectives of the public and the perspectives of people who have a professional role in health and social care services or research.

 2 At the time we invite you to get involved in an activity we will tell you, in writing, what fee we are offering.
 Section 6 of this policy describes the different rates of fees that are offered for involvement in different activities.